Joel-Haeberli/it-security-docs/docs/themes/Linux as forensic platform.md

 ## Forensics and FOSS

+> Exam question: What are advantages and disadvantages of FOSS forensic tools

 There are advantages and disadvantages when using (Free) and Open Source Software (FOSS) in the forensic field:

 **Advantages:**